polyluxus/tools-for-g09.bash/README.md

 To Do:
  - Includeoptions for more file suffixes
- - write to file istead of stout
+ - write to file instead of stout
  - include timestamp of file
  - etc.